Atlantis Jr.: Professional wrestling career

-Independent circuit

-Tiburón (2017–2018)
+Early career (2017–2018)

-In interviews, Atlantis Jr. stated that he made his professional wrestling debut in 2017, although he did not confirm if he used the ring name Tiburón (Spanish for "Shark") early on or if he worked under a different, unrevealed, identity.
+In interviews, Atlantis Jr. stated that he made his professional wrestling debut in 2017, although he did not confirm if he used the ring name Tiburón ("Shark") early on or if he worked under a different, unrevealed, identity.
 The first documented match for Tiburón took place on April 21, 2018, as he teamed up with Divino Boy, defeating Rokambole Jr. and Tackle as part of the Promociones Tragedias 25.
 Aniversario Mr. Niebla show.
 His highest profile match at the time was the Dragon Scramble match that was part of the Toryumon Mexico Dragonmania XIII show, won by Argos.